releng-tool/releng-tool/Documentation/contributor-guide.rst

 extraction stage, target revisions will be pulled from the cache location using the ``git`` client.

-Not all packages will fetch content (i.e. placeholder packages).
+Not all packages will fetch content (e.g. placeholder packages).

 .. |--git-dir| replace:: ``--git-dir``